xplshn/tinybox/README.md

 tb.Present()
 tb.PollEvent()  // wait for key
 ```
 Look at example.go if you want to see something more complex.
-It's a basic system monitor that shows how to handle resize, use colors, and create a simple table layout.
+It's a basic system monitor that shows how to handle resize, use colors, and create a simple table layout (screenshot).
 The API won't change because there's no version to track.
 You have the code.
 If you need it to work differently, change it.

 ## Example